Ultimate productivity is what we’re all aiming at – but how do we increase productivity to get that sweet spot when we can do more in less time?

 Tracking time you spend on activities will help you decide whether you spend your time effectively or not.

-If your timer tells you you spend 2 hours aimlessly browsing Social Media every day, you’ll get the exact time you’re wasting and could be putting to better use.
+If your timer tells you that you spend 2 hours aimlessly browsing Social Media every day, you’ll get the exact time you’re wasting and could be putting to better use.

 13. Do your worst first